nielskrijger/blog/src/posts/2017-06-05-backend-servers-focus-on-request-not-domain.md

 With the rise of microservices the need to centrally enforce business logic within an application has lessened.
 The microservice architectures in itself is a difficult and complex architecture, but a simpler one to evolve over time than the backend monolith.

-The database abstractions and domain-based frameworks out there all promise you to "develop faster".
+The database abstractions and domain-driven frameworks out there all promise you to "develop faster".
 They don't.
 They focus on developing nicely looking code and separation of concerns to more easily model a complex business environment.
 They don't focus on building an API.
 By separating requests in your application code (e.g. a simple `post-user.xyz` file) you establish the ultimate separation of concerns: *separation of request*.

 ### Note on frontend apps